reactivemanifesto/reactivemanifesto/README.md

 - Queues are bounded with appropriate back pressure applied, queue lengths for given response constraints are determined by employing [Little’s Law](http://en.wikipedia.org/wiki/Little's_law).
 - Systems are monitored with appropriate capacity planning in place.
 - Failures are isolated with alternate processing strategies readily available for when [circuit breakers](http://en.wikipedia.org/wiki/Circuit_breaker_design_pattern) are triggered.
+- The resources needed to convey degraded service responses are insulated from the rest of the system to provide responsiveness in soft over-load conditions.

 As an example of a responsive application consider a web application which has rich clients—browser-based or mobile apps—to create an engaging user experience.
 This application will execute logic and store state on the client-side in which observable models provide a mechanism to update user interfaces in real-time when data changes.
 Technologies like WebSockets or Server-Sent Events enable user interfaces to be connected directly with pushed event streams so the event-driven system extends all the way from the back-end to the client.
 This allows reactive applications to push events to browser and mobile applications in a scalable and resilient way by using asynchronous and non-blocking data transfer.